-The Fund, under normal market conditions, will invest primarily in equity securities of companies located throughout the world.
-The equity securities in which the Fund plans to invest include common and preferred stock, convertible securities, depositary receipts, and private placements.
-The Fund generally follows a multi-capitalization approach that focuses on mid- to large-capitalization companies, but the Fund may also invest in small capitalization companies.
-The Fund may invest significantly in securities of issuers located in emerging or frontier markets, which the Adviser defines as countries other than those classified as developed by MSCI.
-No more than 35% of the Fund's net assets may be invested in securities of companies located in a single country.
+The Fund plans to invest at least 80% of its net assets, plus the amount of any borrowings for investment purposes, in equity securities of U.S. and non-U.S. companies of any size.
+For purposes of the Fund's 80% policy, equity securities include common and preferred stock, convertible securities, depositary receipts, and private placements.
+The Fund will invest at least 40% of its net assets in securities of issuers located outside the U.S. and may invest significantly in securities of issuers located in emerging or frontier markets, which the Adviser defines as countries other than those classified as developed by MSCI.

+No more than 35% of the Fund's net assets may be invested in securities of companies located in a single country, and the Fund's net assets will be invested in securities of companies located in at least three different countries.
 As a result of the Adviser's investment strategy, a large portion of the portfolio may be invested in a particular country or region.
-The Fund may invest up to 15% of its net assets in U.S. domiciled businesses that have significant business activities outside the United States, as determined by the Adviser.